 Hi-tech nomad Steve Roberts pursues travel and freedom through gadgetry

 Don’t mess with Steve Roberts.
 Back in middle school, a boy named Little Jeff and his posse besieged Roberts with water guns and got a harsh surprise.
 From a Popular Electronics article, Roberts created a stun gun, with two water pistols connected to opposite terminals of a charged battery.
-“They never touched me again,” he recalls with a smile.
+[Note: with a high-voltage circuit in the loop] “They never touched me again,” he recalls with a smile.
 Today, Roberts is a friendly, six-foot-four bearded giant, but his eyes still glow with a child-like curiosity for the world, and whiz-bang gadgetry still fascinates him.
 He heads the Nomadic Research Labs, an outfit dedicated to the pursuit of freedom through electronic wizardry.

 For more than 11 years, Roberts criss-crossed the continent on what he came to call BEHEMOTH (Big Electronic Human Energized Machine, Only Too Heavy), a recumbent bicycle decked out with everything from a GPS system and cellular Internet link to microwave motion sensors and a handlebar-mounted binary keyboard.
 For the 2,500 subscribers of his Nomadness newsletter, and for the countless puzzled souls he has met on the road, Roberts symbolizes emancipation from 9 to 5 drudgery.